First reported US case of COVID-19 variant found in Colorado

 But if the virus has significant mutations, one concern is that current vaccines might no longer offer the same protections.
 Although that’s a possibility to watch for over time with the coronavirus, experts say they don’t believe it will be the case with the latest variant.

-The variant has also been found in Canada, Italy, India and the United Arab Emirates.
+The U.K. variant, known as B.1.1.7, has also been found in Canada, Italy, India and the United Arab Emirates.

+South Africa has also discovered a highly contagious COVID-19 variant which is driving the country’s latest spike of confirmed cases, hospitalizations and deaths.
+The variant, known as 501.V2, is dominant among the newly confirmed infections in South Africa, according to health officials and scientists leading the country’s virus strategy.